TheKingXion/TheKingXion/README.md

 <h2 align="left">Hi 👋!
-My name is Luis and I am a future js, py, html, css, lua and c++ programmer, I am from Santiago Chile</h2>
+My name is Luis and I am a Python programmer and future js, html, css, lua and c++ , I am from Santiago Chile</h2>

 ###